 Are you really confident in the way you use Docker?
 Docker is now used in pairs with tons of different technologies, and you might need to learn it fast or either to bring your memories back.
 Here is a reminder list and explained fundamentals commands from docker and docker-compose.

 A container is close to a VM.
 While a VM is entirely a new machine (from a software view) build on a physical machine, a container doesn’t have all the components a machine usually has.
 To be more precise, it doesn’t have a whole OS, but only what it needs to run its applications.
 It is built from an image, which corresponds to its configuration.

 You might have heard of Docker-compose.
 The difference between Docker and Docker-compose is simple: docker commands are focused on only one container (or image) at once while docker-compose manages several containers docker.

 These few commands are in my mind the first you need to know when using Docker.

 docker ps displays every docker instance currently running in your environment.
 If you add the

 -a option, then you even have the stopped ones.

 docker images (-a)

-docker images show to you the images you have build, and the
+docker images show you the images you have built, and the

 -a show you the intermediate images.